-- As the children move up the school, we increasingly use ability setting (by subject) and streaming (across all subjects) to ensure teaching style and pace are right for each child.
+- As the children move up the school, we make increasing use of ability setting (by subject) and streaming (across all subjects) to ensure teaching style and pace are right for each child.

 - For the few who might still be struggling with specific learning difficulties, such as dyslexia, we do have a resident Learning Support expert.
 We might create individual education plans (IEPs), which guide teachers, parents and the children themselves to focus effectively on those areas which need the most attention.